asadhayat1068/assignments/lab2/README.md

 ## Demo Application

 Extend your client application of lab 1 to create two addresses and make a demo transaction between the two generated addresses.
 Show the correspondent blocks where the transactions were added and the whole blockchain state in the end of the process.
+Create a command to get and show the current balance of both addresses based on the UTXO of each one.

+The `getBalance` function should receive a address and the current UTXO set and return the balance.

 ## Lab Approval